Introducing Supportive - Profiles in your Gmail Learn more

 Unfortunately for us, Microsoft fully understands the value of the B2B data it has with LinkedIn and charges a pretty penny for it, in many cases hardly providing access at all.

-When it comes to trying to buy data from LinkedIn officially, their API (application programming interface, the ELI5 definition is essentially like a fast food menu for data) is super limited, and for all intensive purposes probably off-limits for the use case you want it for.
+When it comes to trying to buy data from LinkedIn officially, their API, application programming interface, the ELI5 definition is essentially like a fast food menu for data, is super limited, and for all intents and purposes probably off-limits for the use case you want it for.

 Outside of that, they do provide tools like Premium and Recruiter, but they're pretty limited in what they'll let you automate and extract for the most part.